-How to Block Print on Fabric — Easy Step-by-Step Guide
+How to Create Fabric Block Prints on a Tote Bag — Easy Step-by-Step Guide

 Quick answer

-To make block prints on fabric, you need fabric, carving tools, linoleum blocks, fabric paint, and about 60 minutes.
-Start by carving your design.
-This beginner-friendly activity has 10 steps and is perfect for families with kids aged 8+.
+To make fabric block prints on a tote bag, you need fabric paint, carving tools, a block material, and a tote bag, taking about 60-90 minutes for the printing process, plus drying time.
+Start by carving your design into the block.
+This beginner-friendly activity has 10 main steps and is perfect for families with children aged 8+ with supervision.

 What you need